 Apple’s Medical ID is the digital version of these old paper cards.
 It lives inside the Health app in iOS 11 and higher, but anyone is able to access it from the iPhone’s lock screen just by tapping a button.
 This means that if you are, for example, in a car accident and become unconscious, the emergency support staff that arrives would be able to still get relevant medical information about you by reaching into your pocket and checking your iPhone to see if you had your Medical ID card enabled.

 Medical ID can contain as much or as little information as you want it to.
 That information includes your name and date of birth, any medical conditions you have and medical notes you wish to type, as well as medications you take, allergies and reactions you have, your weight and height, blood type, and organ donor status.

 It also contains a section for emergency contacts.
 You can enter as many emergency contacts as you like.
 Their contact information entered here will enable a first responder to contact them from your iPhone even if it is locked.

 How To Set Up Medical ID

-- Setting up Medical ID in iOS 11 is pretty simple:
+Setting up Medical ID in iOS 13 and above is pretty simple:

 - Open the Health app on your iPhone.

-- Tap the Medical ID tab at the bottom of the Health app screen.
+- Tap the Summary tab at the bottom of the Health app screen.

-- Tap the edit button in the top-right corner of the Health app.
+- Tap your profile picture button in the top-right corner of the Health app.

-- Google the switch to ON (green) under the Show When Locked setting.
+- Toggle the switch to ON (green) under the Show When Locked setting.
 This will allow Medical ID to be accessed from your iPhone’s lock screen.